Recommended Junk Journal Printables (Tried & Tested!)

 One of my favourite altered book pages using this kit

-The first one is her “Autumn Essentials” kit, which consists of a whopping 24 journal pages in varying shades of red, green and brown.
+I used several of LianaScrap’s kits to decorate the pages of my first altered book junk journal.
+The first kit I want to show you is her “Autumn Essentials” kit, which consists of a whopping 24 journal pages in various shades of red, green and brown.
 The patterns across the pages also differ, which makes this a fun kit to work with!
+Check it out >>

-11. Journaling Basics from LianaScrap
+Journaling Basics from LianaScrap

 Altered book junk journal project